 Start off by drawing simple shapes, try different angles, different sizes.
 Try shading these shapes, try different drawing tools – pens, pencils, varying thicknesses, markers and so on – get a feel for your style and how you interpret what you see.

 Take your time!!
 You won’t get anywhere if you try and rush a drawing.
 At first that means you need to take your time to develop your skill.
 That may mean you keep on coming back to a sketch and working on it – but in the long run its worth it.
+This is where I fall down.
+I am extremely impatient and always look for instant results.
+As such I have never managed to really improve my sketching skills to their full potential as I never invest the time to practice.
+This is something I am working on now!

 Get inspiration from others.